 Pääkkönenite is a metallic grey mineral with the molecular formula Sb2AsS2.
 It is named after Veikko Pääkkönen (1907–1980), a Finnish geologist.
-It is a fairly rare mineral and some number of specimens were discovered as an association with the spectacular new kermesites (2002) from China.
+It is a fairly rare mineral, and some specimens were discovered in association with the spectacular new kermesites (2002) from China.

 General Information